HOW DO YOU TOLERATE THE PAIN OF ESTRANGEMENT FROM AN ADULT CHILD?

 BLAME LEAVES BOTH PARTIES STUCK.

-Blame is the act in this play that causes parents and children to do that which is the opposite of what would heal the rift.
+Blame is the act in this play that causes parents and adult children to continue the split and the heartache.
 It does not help.

 Openness to what is being said is the door to healing.

-And if the relationship cannot be repaired, then you can learn that allowing your feelings instead of avoiding them by continually entering into defense mode, will allow you to feel better overall.
+If the relationship cannot be repaired, then you can learn to allow your feelings instead of avoiding them.
+This will help you to move through them more effectively.
 Feelings are never permanent.
-They come and they go (often in less than a minute), even the positive ones, even joy.
+They come and they go, even the positive ones, even joy.